 Partnership Programs with Wayne Center for the Arts

-Tri-County ESC and Wayne Center for the Arts have enjoyed a over 30 years of cooperative planning and programming for education in the arts.
+Tri-County ESC and Wayne Center for the Arts have enjoyed 30+ years of cooperative planning and programming for education in the arts.
 In the late 1980s the two organizations developed a major planning document, Literacy in the Arts: A Challenge for the 90s, which outlined strategies to strengthen arts education for all students.
 Over the past decade this school and community partnership has been recognized by the Ohio Arts Council, Ohio Alliance for Arts Education, The Kennedy Center Alliance for Arts Education Network, and The Kennedy Center Performing Arts Centers and Schools: Partners in Education Program.

 Additional Fine Arts Resources